Malethrion/Predicting-Housing-Prices/README.md

 - **Business Requirement 2**: Regression Model Development
   - Build an XGBoost regression model, optimize hyperparameters with Optuna, and validate using train-test splits and cross-validation.
-  - Implement prediction functionality in the “Prediction” page, allowing users to input features and receive price estimates.
+  - Implement prediction functionality in the “House Price Prediction” page, allowing users to input features and receive price estimates.

 [Back to top](#table-of-contents)